 By Callum Turcan

-The two parts of the storied energy giant, ConocoPhillips (COP) split back , with Phillips 66 (PSX), its downstream operations, performing markedly better in terms of dividend growth and capital appreciation than ConocoPhillips, the upstream super-independent, since then.
+The two parts of the storied energy giant, ConocoPhillips (COP) split back in 2012, with Phillips 66 (PSX), its downstream operations, performing markedly better in terms of dividend growth and capital appreciation than ConocoPhillips, the upstream super-independent, since then.
 ConocoPhillips, the focus entity of this article, continues to be highly exposed to movements in raw energy resource prices without the natural hedge that its downstream division, now Phillips 66, used to provide.
 Phillips 66, however, remains exposed to variations in crack spreads, too, perhaps revealing that investing in energy is never easy.

 We think followers of Valuentum should know the ConocoPhillips’ dividend story well.
 In February 2016, ConocoPhillips cut its quarterly payout to $0.25 per share from $0.74 per share, shocking the E&P market at the time.
 This wasn’t too big of a surprise to us, however.
 From early 2012 to early 2013, ConocoPhillips’ Dividend Cushion ratio dropped from over 1.5 to below zero (cutting through 1 in late 2012).
 As ConocoPhillips’ Dividend Cushion ratio continued to fall further into negative territory, it became increasingly apparent to us that its dividend payouts weren’t safe.
 Here’s what we wrote in the company’s Dividend Report at the time, in February 2016: